-In addition, as measures against ozone depletion caused by HCFCs, a refrigerant called R410 that does not deplete the ozone layer was used in compact air conditioners, but this substance has a very high Global Warming Potential (GWP).
-Panasonic then developed a model that uses a new refrigerant R32, which has a lower GWP and introduced it to the market in 2013.
+In addition, as measures against ozone depletion caused by HCFCs, a refrigerant called R410 that does not deplete the ozone layer was used in room air conditioners; however, this substance has an issue of its very high very high Global Warming Potential (GWP).
+Therefore, Panasonic developed a model that uses a new refrigerant R32, which has a lower GWP and introduced it launched sales of the model in 2013.
 Furthermore, PT.
-Panasonic Manufacturing Indonesia, which owns the factory for manufacturing compact air conditioners in Indonesia, redesigned its production facility that used an ozone-depleting HCFC refrigerant R22 to one using R32 in fiscal 2015, and commenced supplying new R32-based air conditioners.
-Panasonic contributed to the Indonesian government's initiative to eliminate the use of HCFCs.
+Panasonic Manufacturing Indonesia, which owns the factory for manufacturing room air conditioners in Indonesia, redesigned its production facility that used an ozone-depleting HCFC refrigerant R22 to one using R32 in fiscal 2015, and started supplying new R32-based air conditioners.
+Thereby, Panasonic contributed to the Indonesian government's initiative to eliminate the use of HCFCs.

 Mercury lamps are currently widely used as the light source for projectors, because they provide high luminosity easily.
 However, mercury can have a serious impact on human health and the environment if not treated properly, and the short life of the lamps causes high consumption of resources as well as high environmental impact.
 For these reasons, Panasonic is developing products that adopt laser light sources.
 The PT-RZ31K Series are projectors for professional use that provide high luminosity by employing a high-output semiconductor laser light source module and a heat-resistant phosphor wheel.
-In addition, the casing material does not use halogenated flame retardant, making the projector an eco-conscious product that contributes to reducing the use of hazardous substances.
+In addition, the cabinet does not use halogenated flame retardant, making the projector an eco-friendly product that contributes to reducing the use of hazardous substances.